Child, Health & Social Care (Healthcare Route)

 This course covers a range of different subjects to develop your understanding in fundamental areas of child, health and social care.
 You will be introduced to mental health issues and learn about HIV, Hepatitis B and Hepatitis C infections.
 You will also learn about the human body, sociology and psychology, and build essential skills in communication.

-Applicants should have five National 4, Intermediate 1 or Standard Grade General (grade 3 or above) qualifications – ideally including English, Maths and a Science (ideally Biology) – as well as one National 5 qualification.
+Applicants should have four National 4, Intermediate 1 or Standard Grade General level (Grade 3 or above) qualifications, and two National 5 qualifications (including English) at Grade C or above.

 English language requirements